Trojan Nuclear Power Plant

-Trojan Nuclear Power Plant was a pressurized water reactor nuclear power plant (Westinghouse design) in the northwest United States, located southeast of Rainier, Oregon, and the only commercial nuclear power plant to be built in Oregon.
-There was much public opposition to the plant from the design stage.
+Trojan Nuclear Power Plant was a pressurized water reactor nuclear power plant (Westinghouse reactor vessels) in the northwest United States, located 30 miles north of Portland, Oregon and southeast of Rainier, Oregon.
+It is thus far the sole commercial nuclear power plant to be built in Oregon.
+There was public opposition to the plant from the design stage.
 The three main opposition groups were the Trojan Decommissioning Alliance, Forelaws on the Board, and Mothers for Peace.
 There were largely non-violent protests from 1977, and subsequent arrests of participants.

-The plant was connected to the grid in December 1975.
+The plant connected to the grid in December 1975.

-After 16 years of irregular service, the plant was closed permanently in 1992 by its operator, Portland General Electric (PGE), after cracks were discovered in the steam-generator tubing.
-Decommissioning and demolition of the plant began the following year and was largely completed in 2006.
+After 17 years of interrupted service, the plant was closed permanently in 1992 by its operator, Portland General Electric (PGE), after cracks were repeatedly discovered in the steam-generator tubing in the non-radioactive or "safe" side of the plant, and continuing repairs proved too costly.
+Decommissioning and demolition of the plant began the following year and was mostly completed by 2006.

-While operating, Trojan represented more than 12% of the electrical generation capacity of Oregon.
-The site lies about 12 mi north of St. Helens, on the west (south) bank of the Columbia River.
+While operating, the Trojan Nuclear Power Plant represented more than 12% of the electrical generation capacity of the State of Oregon.
+The site lies about 12 mi north of St. Helens, on the westerly bank of the Columbia River.